tailor-platform/tailor-nextjs-starter/README.md

 * `src/types/graphql.ts` ... a file with TypeScript definition of GraphQL schema
 * `src/graphql/schema.generated.ts` ... a file with a set of functions to call your Tailor application's API easily.
   * This file is expected to be imported from pages/components to query data from and mutate data on GraphQL API backend.

+Recommnded to see [the tutorial for graphql-codegen](https://www.apollographql.com/tutorials/lift-off-part1/09-codegen) if you are not really familiar with it.

 ## Styled systems